zivtech/Bodiless-JS/packages/bodiless-layouts/README.md

 ### Meta data HOCs

-To add meta data (used by the flexbox in its component selector) the following HOCs are available.
+To add meta data (used by the flowContainer in its component selector) the following HOCs are available.

 * **`withName`**: can be used to set the name that will appear in the component selector.